 Nicknamed the Land of the Morning Calm, South Korea is a unique blend of old and new, ancient and modern, nature and technology.
 You can experience a long historical landscape, full of natural beauty, with the plus side of seeing a major tech and entertainment hub in the city of Seoul.

 These days, South Korea has achieved popularity among international students – and for good reason!
-There is a wide variety of universities and programmes for students everywhere to pursue their Master’s and Bachelor’s degree programmes.
+If you're looking to study at a university in South Korea, you will find a wide range of education options known for their strong emphasis on research and technology.
 Plus, living and studying in South Korea is relatively inexpensive for most people.
 So, going to South Korea would ensure both stunning surroundings, interesting friends, and great value.

 A cool thing about South Korea is that it doesn't differentiate between local and international students.
 Both categories pay the same fees.
 And these fees aren't even that high, especially when compared with how much you'd pay in the US, Canada, or Australia.